One of the most common and terrifying questions beginners ask is: "What should I do when I feel like I'm drowning?"

 Swim Advice Topics

-When I Feel I Am Drowning What Should I Do?
-(What Keeps Me Afloat In The Water?) is part of the following categories: Drowning and is meant for swimmers in: Level 1 - Novice
+What to Do When You Feel Like You're Drowning (A Beginner's Guide) is part of the following categories: Drowning and is meant for swimmers in: Level 1 - Novice

 Swimming articles you might also like: